 IODE Hall is located near Dudes Palace washrooms.
 It is perfect for groups to use as an indoor activity space.
 There is a wood stove, tables and chairs for you to use.
 IODE Hall needs to be prebooked through the office.

-The Chapel is perfect for your Guides Own at the end of Camp.
+The Reflections Area is perfect for your Guides Own at the end of Camp.
 Wood benches (bring your sit-upon!) can seat up to 30.
-The Chapel is located in the forest behind the Boathouse.
+The Reflections Area is located in the forest behind the Boathouse.

 Amy Leigh Fitness Circuit